 ... whether your institution or its programmes, measures and activities achieve their goals and objectives;

-... the indented and non-indented outcomes and impacts of research and innovation activities on your own organisation, on your target groups and other stakeholders;
+... the intended and non-intended outcomes and impacts of research and innovation activities on your own organisation, on your target groups and other stakeholders;

 ... the impacts of technological, societal and political challenges and how to best deal with changing environments;

 We use a broad set of qualitative and quantitative research methods in our work.
-Depending on the terms of our assignments and data availability we combine our own field research (e.g. questionnaire surveys and interviews) with statistical and qualitative analysis of information and data provided by our clients or coming from third-party sources.
-Among our competences are also social network analysis, collaboration pattern analysis, comparative bibliometrics and patent analysis.
+Depending on the terms of our assignments and data availability, we will combine our own field research (e.g. questionnaire surveys and interviews) with statistical and qualitative analysis of information and data provided by our clients or coming from third-party sources.
+Among our competences are social network analysis, collaboration pattern analysis, comparative bibliometrics and patent analysis.

 inspire research is committed to the quality standards laid down in the recommendations for safeguarding good scientific practice of the German Research Foundation (DFG).